CharliVanNood/ProjectSteam/README.md

 On the search page it's possible to discover new games or play ones you've played previously.

 ## The Analytics Page
-On the analytics page it's possible to see your gaming data, this will give you an idea of playtime and gaming trends.
+On the analytics page it's possible to see your gaming data, this will give you an idea of playtime and gaming trends. this data will be stored in a central database so statistics can be compared to others

 ## Available Pages
 - Home